Find Grad Schools

 136 Yearly Graduations

 The 17th most popular school in the country for multi / interdisciplinary studies majors who are seeking their master's degree is The New School.
 Roughly 9,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $54,995 per year, while in-state graduate students, on average, pay $51,702 per year.
+The average in-state tuition for full-time undergraduates is $53,105 per year, while in-state graduate students, on average, pay $49,966 per year.
 During the most recent year for which we have data, 136 people received their master's degree in multi / interdisciplinary studies from New School University.
-Of these students, 79% were women and 21% were members of underrepresented racial-ethnic groups.
-The New School multi / interdisciplinary studies graduates who receive their master's degree go on to jobs earning a median salary of $57,257.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 70% were women.

 #18